|Jim in 1979

 2013 we joined forces with A.W.A.R.E.
 Incorporated, a non-profit organization serving persons with disabilities in Montana

 since 1976.
-Our new mission is to keep on producing high quality mugs and pottery native to the Rocky Mountain West
+Our new mission was to keep on producing high quality mugs and pottery native to the Rocky Mountain West

 and at the same time provide community employment opportunities for the wonderful, cheerful folks from A.W.A.R.E.
 We

-are very happy that our art and experience can benefit people with disabilities in this way.
-Nothing has changed in that we
+were very happy that our art and experience could benefit people with disabilities in this way.
+Unfortunately as a cost-cutting